Silly Songs with Larry

-Silly Songs with Larry is a regular feature segment in Big Idea's cartoon series VeggieTales.
-Often secular, they generally consist of Larry the Cucumber singing a humorous novelty song either alone or with some of the other Veggie characters.
+Silly Songs with Larry is a regular feature segment in Big Idea's CGI cartoon series, VeggieTales.
+Often secular, they generally consist of Larry the Cucumber singing a humorous child's novelty song either alone or with some of the other Veggie characters.
 Occasionally, another character, like Mr. Lunt, Bob the Tomato, Junior Asparagus, Laura Carrot, Archibald Asparagus, Oscar the Polish Caterer, and the French Peas Jean-Claude and Philippe, or an ensemble is featured in Larry's place.
 The Silly Songs have proven to be a very popular part of the show and have also prompted the release of several "sing-along" and compilation videos of these segments, some wrapped with new material that threads them into a fresh context.
 Some of the silly songs have been nominated for a GMA Dove Award.

 Segment structure

-Sometimes a Silly Song is introduced with a static picture of Larry.
+Sometimes, a Silly Song is introduced with a static picture of Larry.
 Then, an unseen narrator, sometimes Archibald, says the following: "And now it's time for Silly Songs with Larry, the part of the show where Larry comes out and sings a silly song."
-However, this format is used loosely; sometimes it is renamed, adapted to the context of the episode, or eschewed altogether.
+However, this format is used loosely; sometimes, it is renamed, adapted to the context of the episode, or eschewed altogether.

-The Silly Song, when present, always appears in the middle of an episode, usually at a cliffhanger moment or between two separate segments, and usually has nothing to do with the episode storyline.
-The segment either takes place on the familiar countertop which opens and closes some of the episodes, or is presented in another setting off the countertop.
-On some videos, the background scenery often appears as a stage set, behind which electrical outlets and ceramic tile can be seen.
+The Silly Song, if present, always appears in the middle of an episode, usually at a cliffhanger moment or between two separate segments, and usually has nothing to do with the episode storyline.
+The segment occurs on the familiar countertop, which opens and closes some episodes, or is presented in another setting off the countertop.
+In some videos, the background scenery often appears as a stage set, behind which electrical outlets and ceramic tile can be seen.

-On a few occasions, the song is stopped and replaced before it can even begin.
-When this occurs, the brief images that are shown of the original song are intentionally more outlandish than usual, leaving the audience to wonder what it might have been.
-Examples of this occurring include Madame Blueberry, Lyle the Kindly Viking, Moe and the Big Exit, Tomato Sawyer and Huckleberry Larry's Big River Rescue, and MacLarry and the Stinky Cheese Battle.
+The song is stopped and replaced on a few occasions before it can even begin.
+Sometimes, when this occurs, the original song's brief images are intentionally more outlandish than usual, leaving the audience to wonder what it might have been.
+Examples of this happening include The Ballad of Little Joe, Madame Blueberry, Lyle the Kindly Viking, Moe and the Big Exit, Tomato Sawyer and Huckleberry Larry's Big River Rescue, and MacLarry and the Stinky Cheese Battle.

-The segment typically ends, unless pre-empted or replaced by another character, with the same unseen narrator saying "This has been Silly Songs with Larry.
-Tune in next time to hear Larry sing another Silly Song."
+Unless pre-empted or replaced by another character, the segment typically ends with the same unseen narrator saying, "This has been Silly Songs with Larry.
+Tune in next time to hear Larry say/sing...."

 History

-Phil Vischer wrote in his book, Me, Myself, and Bob: A True Story about Dreams, God, and Talking Vegetables, that when he originally created the Silly Songs section of the first show (Where's God When I'm S-Scared?), he never intended it to be a recurring segment, but after complaints from viewers about the lack of the segment in the second show (God Wants Me to Forgive Them!?!), he suggested that Mike Nawrocki write more Silly Songs for future shows.
+Phil Vischer wrote in his book, Me, Myself, and Bob: A True Story about Dreams, God, and Talking Vegetables, that when he created the Silly Songs section of the first show (Where's God When I'm S-Scared?), he never intended it to be a recurring segment, but after complaints from viewers about the lack of the segment in the second show (God Wants Me to Forgive Them!?!), he suggested that Mike Nawrocki write more Silly Songs for future shows.
 Since the third show (Are You My Neighbor), the segment has returned.